GabrielleChavez/CLASSIFYING-HANDWRITING-TO-ASCII-CODE/README.md

 Our goal is to convert handwritten samples into ascii.
 We want to compare the efficieny of different machine learning and deep learning models including:
 * Random Forest
 * XGBoost
+* K-Nearest Neighbors
 * FeedFoward NN
+* Convolutional NM
-* CNN, CNN w/ LSTM, and CNN + Transformer
+* Transformer w/CNN Features

 Dataset: